united-manufacturing-hub/united-manufacturing-hub/docs/edge/getting-started.md

 After you have installed the required software on your hardware, you can use [these instructions](sensors/mounting-sensors.md) to install and commission any external sensors that may be required.

-## 2. Configure Nodered for pre prosessing
+## 2. Configure node-red for pre-processing
-To extract and preprocess the data from different data sources we use the open source software Nodered.
-Nodered is a low-code programming for event-driven applications.
+To extract and pre-process the data from different data sources we use the open source software node-red. node-red is a low-code programming for event-driven applications.

-If you haven't worked with Nodered yet, [here](https://nodered.org/docs/user-guide/) is a good documentation directly from Nodered!
+If you haven't worked with node-red yet, [here](https://nodered.org/docs/user-guide/) is a good documentation directly from node-red!

 <img src="images/nodered.png">
 **TODO: You can download this standard flow here**